-The MPSA Patrol serves as our primary strategy in reducing criminal and nuisance activity in our neighborhood.
+The MPSA Patrol serves as our primary strategy in reducing criminal activity in our neighborhood.
 The MPSA Patrol provides our neighborhood with localized, proactive and solution-oriented patrolling.
 The MPSA coordinates funding for this patrol, which operates according to budgetary considerations and overall neighborhood public security needs.
 The MPSA devotes its budget almost exclusively toward the patrol.

 SGT.
 COOPER, YOUR NEIGHBORHOOD PATROLMAN